SNOMED CT and the quality improvement agenda - Recorded 23 March 2018. Reviewed and available until March 2020

 Professor Helen Bedford and Dr David Elliman discuss recent and ongoing issues in the field of immunisation, suggesting how to address parents’ concerns and the important role paediatricians can play

 Screen time: what is the evidence and what should we be advising? - Recorded on 12 March 2019.
-Available until February 2020.
+Reviewed and available until February 2021.